Skip to main content

 Yet most people know very little about fungi and the crucial role they play in every forest and grassland ecosystem on Planet Earth.

-We won’t be picking any mushrooms because it’s not allowed in Banff National Park, I’ve previously covered where you can legally forge in Alberta.
+Keep in mind that you can’t pick any mushrooms because it’s not allowed in Banff National Park, I’ve previously covered where you can legally forge in Alberta.

 Why Johnson Lake?